okalangkenneth/majestic-dolphin/content/pages/portfolio/project-1.md

 #### **Project Purpose and Goal.**

 Coop Marketing is a backend application built for the staff of a cooperative society in Uganda.
+The application consists of a Blazor application and an API.
+One canregister or log in where by the application will authenticate to perform API calls.
+In the menu there is the Inspections, departments and the Invoices menu.
+In the inspections page there are all the scheduled inspections.
+An inspection can be added, edited and its details seen.
+One can also export the inspections to an excel file for further analysis.
+From the menu one can browse to the departments which gives all the departments with their scheduled inspections.
+Past inspections can also be included.
+Then the staff can see all the invoices for a particular period.

 #### **WebStack and Explanation.**